How many of you have told your kids, “We can’t afford that” when asked to buy something for them? I have, well, that is to say, I used to.

 Unfortunately, our children do not get nuance.
 We know when we say “we can’t afford it” what we are actually saying is, “In our family budget we prioritize what we spend money on.
 On our list of priority items, this toy is at the bottom”.
 Ha.
 Can you imagine trying to say that to a child on the verge of a meltdown in a store?
 Of course not, so what we say is, “No, we can’t afford that,” and we go on our way.

 The problem is, our children don’t get it.
-How is it possible that we can “afford” all the other things that that they see us spending money on, gas in the car, food in the house, or clothes on our backs, but when it comes to the things that they want, all of a sudden we don’t have money.
+How is it possible that we can “afford” all the other things that they see us spending money on?
+But when it comes to the things that they want, all of a sudden we don’t have money.

 Well, I won’t pretend that I can interpret what a child thinks, but I can tell you what I would think if I observed those inconsistencies.
 I would think that my wants are not as valued as the wants of the adults in the house.
 I would also be confused about how money works.
 Does money only exist for my parents, but not for my wants?
 I would be utterly confused on the one end or very disappointed and devalued on the other.